 __ Tier 1 __ Tier 2 __ Tier 3 __ Tier 4

-__ De minimis

 Application Report: Agency Description of Local Oversight Program

 Include a report with the application describing each of the following items, include documentation when appropriate.

 Documentation of the agency's legal authority to implement the Local Agency Oversight Program.
 Include a copy of the existing or proposed ordinance.